 How to Get Your School to Teach Digital Manners and Skills

 Today's kids are impressively tech-savvy.
-But the digital world -- just like the nondigital world -- requires all kinds of skills that kids don't simply pick up as they go.
+But the digital world -- just like the non-digital world -- requires all kinds of skills that kids don't simply pick up as they go.
 Digital citizenship and media literacy have to be taught and modeled by the adults in kids' lives.
 How do kids tell the difference between trustworthy and false information on the web?
-When is it OK to use someone else's work in their creative projects?
+What should they do if they witness cyberbullying?
 How do they keep their personal information private online?

 Every day in the classroom -- especially in schools with lots of technology -- teachers can help kids build these essential skills.
 But teachers are incredibly busy and often overwhelmed by all they're expected to accomplish each day.
 Though they may want to teach digital citizenship and media literacy, they may struggle to fit these lessons into an already packed agenda.
 Here are five ways that you, as a parent, can help start conversations about these important topics and introduce valuable resources to your school community.

 Talk to your kid's teacher.
 Find out what your teacher is already doing to build these skills, and share a few of the high-quality resources Common Sense Education offers.
 Our K–12 Digital Citizenship Curriculum is a great place to start.
 And with ready-made lessons and engaging videos on a range of key topics, teachers can easily fit digital citizenship activities into their existing instruction.

 Get to know the school librarian.
 The media center is often the hub for all digital citizenship and media-literacy lessons.
 Find out if the school librarian is addressing these topics regularly.
 Point out our fun interactive student games, Digital Passport and Digital Compass, which allow kids to explore and discuss the impact of their decisions in the digital world.